OlivierSohn/hamazed/BACKLOG.md

 - make 11 packages
 https://begriffs.com/posts/2014-10-25-creating-package-hackage.html

+  - refactor Animations to make it easier to understand.
   - Env should be in Game ?
 Run also?
   - make better doc for
     - Game*